flyingbluefish/jenkins-docker-slaves/README.md

 ## Background

-This project refers to "https://github.com/knjname/jenkins-docker-example".
+This project forked from "https://github.com/knjname/jenkins-docker-example".

 The blog entry is http://knjname.hateblo.jp/entry/2014/05/03/190842 (In Japanese).